 Learn more about the Reporting API and how to solve some common reporting issues.

-Make sure to read Getting Started with the Singular Reporting API first.
+Tip: Be sure to read Getting Started with the Singular Reporting API first!

 - Check the error code returned by Get Report Status and see if you can find the reason for the failure using the Error Codes index.